g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 For example:
 An e-commerce website updates its product catalog using blue-green deployment.
 Traffic is gradually redirected from the old catalog (blue) to the updated catalog (green) without any downtime.
 Customers can continue browsing and purchasing products seamlessly during the update process.

-* Ensure Smooth and Autonomous Upgrades: Blue-green deployment transfers traffic from the old environment to the new environment gradually, enabling automated and seamless updates.
-This makes sure that during the deployment process, users are not too disturbed.
+* Ensure smooth and autonomous upgrades: Blue-green deployment transfers traffic from the old environment to the new environment gradually, enabling automated and seamless updates.
+This makes sure that during the deployment process, users are not disturbed.

 For example:
 A software-as-a-service (SaaS) platform updates its user interface using blue-green deployment.
-The new interface is deployed to the green environment and gradually rolled out to users.
+The new interface is deployed in a green environment and gradually rolled out to users.
 Users seamlessly transition to the new interface without experiencing any downtime or disruptions.

 * Test in Production: Blue-green deployment allows you to test updates or new features in a production-like setting (green) without affecting end users.
 By doing this, it is ensured that any problems are found and fixed before being deployed to the live environment.

 For example:
 A social media platform introduces a new messaging feature using blue-green deployment.
-The feature is tested in the green environment, allowing the development team to identify and fix any bugs or usability issues before making it available to all users.
+The feature is tested in a green environment, allowing the development team to identify and fix any bugs or usability issues before making it available to all users.

-### Challenges of Blue Green Deployment:
+### Challenges of Blue-Green Deployment:
-Let's take a look at the challenges of blue-green deployment
+Let's take a look at the challenges of blue-green deployment.

 * Costs: It can be expensive to set up and maintain two similar environments in terms of resources, infrastructure, and overhead.
 This can be a major obstacle for businesses with tight expenditures.